pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-tying-stacks-together/index.md

 * **Use a structured data object for large numbers of values that need to be referenced.** This enables Pulumi to retrieve all the data with a single call, but be aware you'll need to write extra code to understand the data structure in the referring stack.
 * **Parameterize your stack references.** Don't hardcode organization, project, or stack name values.
 Instead, pass these in as configuration values (with default values applied, if applicable).

-The next post continues in the "Zephyr universe," but breaks from discussing IaC recommended practices to look at an oft-overlooked use case for Pulumi: automating local testing.
+The next post continues in the "Zephyr universe," but breaks from discussing IaC recommended practices to look at an oft-overlooked use case for Pulumi: streamlining local testing.